 Almost everything we deal with throughout a typical workday consists of information.
 The emails we read and write, the spreadsheets we build and analyze, the documents we review and share-even the voicemail messages we receive-are packed full of information.

 In a digital age where these vessels of information are constantly pinging around us, it’s critical that organizations find ways to effectively manage the flow and volume so that the important stuff is protected and the trivial is purged.
+Legal firms will likely be seeking such software that is designed with their specialism in mind.
+With this guide to case management systems for law firms, software that makes the activities of lawyers more streamlined and efficient will be explored and explained.

-This is the bread and butter of the folks at AIIM, the Association for Information and Image Management, who help businesses of all shapes and sizes tackle information management (IM) head on.
+Digital information management is the bread and butter of the folks at AIIM, the Association for Information and Image Management, who help businesses of all shapes and sizes tackle information management (IM) head on.
 According to AIIM, “the focus if IM is the ability of organizations to capture, manage, preserve, store, and deliver the right information to the right people at the right time.”

 Effective IM strategies address each of these stages in the information management lifecycle.
 We’ll introduce all five in this article, and give some key tips for adapting them to the unique needs of your organization.